Frequently Asked Questions

 - Who is the contact person for undergraduate questions and concerns?

-- How can I learn which courses abroad will satisfy my requirements for a philosophy major or minor?
+- Which study abroad courses will satisfy my requirements for a philosophy major or minor?

-- How do I find out if I am eligible for the Honors program in Philosophy?
+- Am I eligible for the Honors program in Philosophy?

 - What are the requirements for Phi Sigma Tau, the Philosophy Honor Society?

 - How do I get Emory equivalencies for Philosophy courses taken on study abroad?

 - How do I get a letter of reference or recommendation?

 - What if I have a problem with a grade I've received in a course?

 - What awards does the Philosophy Department have for undergraduates?

 - What activities does the Philosophy Department have for undergraduates?